Frueber/MidiTapTempoPedal/README.md

 This means you can take advantage of automated tap tempo changes even with pedals that don't directly support MIDI.

 When the pedal receives a MIDI Control Change #64 message, with a value greater than 0, it will relay the signal to the connected pedal(s).
-A standard tempo change signal, via the TS (1/4" guitar/instrument cable) jack, and a MIDI Control Change #64 message, through the MIDI Out/Thru port, are sent whenever the pedal engaged".
+A standard tempo change signal, via the TS (1/4" guitar/instrument cable) jack, and a MIDI Control Change #64 message, through the MIDI Out/Thru port, are sent whenever the pedal is engaged".

 This version has targeted the Arduino Nano in order to be small and functional.
 It's possible that another Arduino board type could be used, such as the UNO or Mega.